tooltwist/juice.io/src/v2/guide/index.md

 </div>
 {% endraw %}

+##### juice-client as a library in a NodeJS application
-4. NodeJS applications will be able to access AWS Secrets Manager directly, as seen in the diagram below.
-This means...
+NodeJS applications will be able to access AWS Secrets Manager directly, as seen in the diagram below.
+This means…

 {% raw %}
 <br>